 Botho University considers effective learning and teaching as a key indicator of quality and has set up the LTRE department under the Office of Quality Management (OQM).
 The mandate of the department is to ensure that lecturers and students get the support that they need to ensure quality learning.
 LTRE has been instrumental in improving staff teaching skills through targeted trainings and best practice sharing.
 The department also conducts relevant trainings for students to help them avail themselves of the learning experience offered at Botho University.
 LTRE monitors teaching quality using the Botho Teaching Performance Index (TPI) which is a composite index of multiple measures of instructional quality.
 The department also works closely with the faculties and other internal departments to ensure that teaching and learning resources are adequate and functional in all Botho University campuses.

 Botho University was established in 1997 and has rapidly evolved over the years to become a leading multidisciplinary high-quality tertiary education provider.
-Botho University was one of the first local tertiary institutions in Botswana to be accredited by the Human Resources Development Council (HRDC).
+Botho University was one of the first local tertiary institutions in Botswana to be accredited by the Tertiary Education Council (TEC).
 All programmes offered by Botho University are approved by the Botswana Qualifications Authority (BQA), the Council on Higher Education (CHE) in Lesotho and the Namibian Qualifications Authority (NQA).
-Botho University currently offers programmes through five faculties namely Faculty of Business & Accounting, Faculty of Computing, Faculty of Engineering and Applied Sciences, Faculty of Health and Education and Faculty of Hospitality and Sustainable Tourism.
+Botho University currently offers programmes through four faculties namely Faculty of Business & Accounting, Faculty of Engineering and Technology, Faculty of Health and Education and Faculty of Hospitality and Sustainable Tourism.
+From January 2021, the Faculty of Computing and the Faculty of Engineering and Applied Sciences were merged to form a new Faculty of Engineering and Technology.
+The new Faculty will chart forward Botho University’s strategy of building strong, industry-focused Science-TechnologyEngineering-Mathematics (STEM) programmes, which are critical to the development of all our economies.

 OUR LEARNING MANAGEMENT SYSTEMS